Next Generation NCLEX-RN® Test Plan

 • Clinical Judgment

-The Client Needs categories are used as a framework for the NCLEX-RN to define the knowledge and skills nurses require to care for a diverse population of clients in various settings.
-Client Needs is divided into four main categories, two of which are further divided into subcategories.
+The Client Needs categories are used as a framework for the NCLEX-RN to define the knowledge and skills nurses require to care for clients.
+Client Needs is divided into 4 main categories, 2 of which are further divided into subcategories.

 Safe and Effective Care Environment